ushham/JournalTool/README.md

 The code opens a templete markdown file to then copy to the subfolder matching the date.

-Required (Written to ensure this would run on apple silicon):
+Required (Written to ensure this would run natively on apple silicon):
 * Python 3
 * Matplotlib
 * tkcalendar